- For all students:

 - Course introduction: websites, Canvas, and other tools/platforms for this class.

-- Lecture on key concepts and frameworks.
+- Key concepts and frameworks.

-Prepare articles for replications.
+Prepare articles for replications

 Start to choose the article for the replication project.
 Prepare either ONE of the following items OR all the items for sharing next week.
 The general idea of this task is to push you to start–“Rome wasn’t built in a day.”

 - An oral introduction about your replication interests, directions, and methods, etc.